 Why do I need this test?

 by a virus.
 Depending on the type of infection, your symptoms can include:

-Jaundice, or yellowing of the skin and eyes
+Yellowing of the skin and eyes (jaundice)

 Unusual bleeding and bruising

-Swelling in the abdomen and lower legs
+Swelling in the belly and lower legs

 Loss of appetite